Martin Gurule

-Martin Edward Gurule (November 7, 1969 - November 27, 1998) was an American prisoner who successfully escaped from death row in Texas in 1998.
+Martin Edward Gurule (November 7, 1969 – November 27, 1998) was an American prisoner who successfully escaped from death row in Texas in 1998.
 It was the first successful breakout from Texan death row since Raymond Hamilton was broken out by Bonnie and Clyde on January 16, 1934.

 Life

 Martin Gurule was raised by his father and grandmother.
 His mother died shortly before his first birthday.
 He attended W. B. Ray High School in Corpus Christi and cared for intellectually disabled patients at Corpus Christi State School, an institution run by the Texas Department of Mental Health and Mental Retardation.
 His 23-year-old girlfriend, Malisa Smith, worked on the checkout at the U & I restaurant in Corpus Christi.

 Crimes

 On October 12, 1992, Gurule entered U & I late at night and fatally shot restaurant co-owner Mike Piperis and employee Anthony Staton.
-Gurule claimed that Piperis had ordered him to come to the restaurant that night because Piperis wanted to discuss an accusation of Gurule committing tax evasion.
+Gurule claimed that Piperis had ordered him to come to the restaurant that night because Piperis wanted to discuss an accusation from Gurule of Piperis committing tax evasion.
 Then, Gurule claimed, Piperis attacked him and Gurule used his firearm in self-defense.

 Investigators contradicted Gurule's version of events.
 They alleged that Staton was sitting on a chair when he was shot in the back of the head.
 Piperis was found kneeling against a chair in front of an open safe, and had also been shot in the back of the head.
 It was also discovered that Gurule's girlfriend, Malisa Smith, had been fired from her job at the restaurant in the week before the killings.
 The prosecution alleged that Gurule and Smith had jointly planned to rob the restaurant.
 It was also noted that Gurule had convictions dating back to 1986 for credit card fraud, theft and two robberies.
 Nueces County District Attorney Carlos Valdéz called the killings a "crime that had had been building up over several years".

 In July 1993, Gurule was convicted of capital murder and sentenced to death, while Smith was sentenced to 25 years in prison.
 Gurule was transferred to the Ellis Unit in an unincorporated area of Walker County.
 It is the only unit in Texas that has death row for male inmates.
 Gurule was selected for the Work Capable Program, together with around 150 other death row inmates.
 This was a trial program that allowed selected death row inmates to move relatively freely outside their cells, to have contact with other non-death row inmates and to carry out supervised work within the prison.
 His appeal against his death sentence was denied a year before his escape.